Posts

 law day

 Miranda hadn’t been told he had a right to an attorney and had no idea he didn’t have to answer the police’s questions.
 He recanted.
-Alvin Moore, the lawyer later assigned his case, argued that the confession was illegally obtained and should be excluded from evidence.
+Alvin Moore, the lawyer later assigned to his case, argued that the confession was illegally obtained and should be excluded from evidence.
 Moore’s objections were overruled; on the basis of the confession, Miranda was convicted and sentenced to 20 to 30 years.
-He appealed to the state’s Supreme Court but the conviction was upheld.
+He appealed to the state’s Supreme Court, but the conviction was upheld.

 When Moore was unable to continue due to medical reasons, the American Civil Liberties Union (ACLU) turned to the law firm of Lewis & Roca in Phoenix, Arizona, to represent Miranda.
-Criminal defense attorneys John J. Flynn, John P. Frank, Paul G. Ulrich and Robert A. Jensen worked pro bono, drafting and submitting a 2,500-word petition to the U.S. Supreme Court.
+Criminal defense attorneys John J. Flynn, John P. Frank, Paul G. Ulrich, and Robert A. Jensen worked pro bono, drafting and submitting a 2,500-word petition to the U.S. Supreme Court.

 In November 1965, the court agreed to hear the case.
 Seven months later, Chief Justice Earl Warren wrote the opinion in Miranda v.
 Arizona, which concluded that: